-To www or not to www seems to be a never ending question from business owners and SEO’s alike.
-This is one of the top questions we get during sales calls and so we decided to take on the challenge of digging into the web and seeing if there’s a straight answer and an overall best practice.
-Most questions center around which to set as your canonical domain and does that have any effect on SEO.
+To use www or not to use www seems to be a never-ending question from business owners and SEOs alike.
+This is one of the top questions we get during sales calls, and we decided to take on the challenge of digging into the web and seeing if there’s a straight answer and an overall best practice.
+Most questions center around which to set as your canonical domain, and whether it has any effect on SEO.

-Does setting the naked domain (non-www) as your preferred domain effect SEO?
+Does setting the naked domain (non-www) as your preferred domain affect SEO?

-The short, and nearly unanimous, answer is no. Having www.domain.com or domain.com set as your preferred domain will not directly affect SEO providing you have proper canonicalization and 301 redirects set up.
+The short, and nearly unanimous, answer is no. Having www.domain.com or domain.com set as your preferred domain will not directly impact SEO, providing you have proper canonicalization and 301 redirects set up.

 The long and more technical answer is that, setting your naked domain as your preferred domain may cause significant issues in the long run.
 Your site may be small and uncomplicated today, but down the track when your business takes off and your website becomes more complicated, you’ll potentially regret the naked domain as your canonical location.
 Here are a few examples of potential complications if you choose non-www over the traditional www.

 - Naked domains cannot have CNAME records.
 An example where this would be relevant is if you have a failing server, and you need to transfer to a healthy server using the DNS CNAME records, you wouldn’t be able to with a naked domain.

 - Potential restrictions and issues with cookies.
 Mainly this would be an issue with websites with subdomains, like a blog for example.
 Or websites that have a static subdomain for one reason or another.

 - You’ll have more flexibility with your DNS with the WWW version.
 If you’re really curious to dive into the technical bits, there’s a great discussion here about this specific topic.